Citizen’s Arrest: Just Because You Can Doesn’t Necessarily Mean You Should

 Common law refers to laws that come about through custom or court decisions, as opposed to written statutes passed by legislatures.
 When the American Colonies declared their independence from England, the Founding Fathers included many common law principles in not only our Declaration of Independence but also our Constitution and Bill of Rights.

 Most states today have codified the idea of citizen’s arrest.
-Meaning, they have made it, and the rules and regulations surrounding it, part of their written state legal code.
+Meaning, that they have made it, and the rules and regulations surrounding it, part of their written state legal code.
 Not surprisingly, citizen’s arrest requirements vary from state to state.

 Citizen’s Arrest Examples

-Examples of citizen’s arrests are almost never-ending.
-For instance, suppose you’re walking down the street one day and see an adult hustling an obviously unwilling child into a car.
+Examples of citizen arrests are almost never-ending.
+For instance, suppose you’re walking down the street one day and see an adult hustling an unwilling child into a car.
 You reasonably suspect that you’re witnessing a kidnapping in progress.
 You therefore call 911 on your cell phone, report the situation, and then do everything in your power to safely stop the vehicle and its occupants from leaving the scene.

 Or suppose you’re the owner or employee of a store and you see a customer slip a piece of merchandise into their pocket.
 You reasonably suspect that you have just witnessed a shoplifting event.
 You therefore physically escort them to a back room where you detain and question them.
-Again, you should call 911, report what you observed, what you’re doing about it, and request law enforcement assistance.
+Again, you should call 911, report what you observed, and what you’re doing about it, and request law enforcement assistance.

 Or suppose you’re a grocery store customer standing in the check-out line.
 You see the person in front of you slip their hand into the pocket of another customer and withdraw a wallet.
 You reasonably suspect that you have just witnessed a theft.
 Therefore, you yell “Stop, thief!” and grab the person’s arm, holding them so they cannot escape while the shop clerk calls the police.